 Training in symbolic logic is the best way to improve communication and overcome costly mistakes that arise from ambiguity and unspoken implications.
 In most ordinary communication, ambiguity and implication serve a useful purpose; they make communicating easier by leveraging common cultural understandings.
 Imagine how cumbersome it would be to spell out every implication and explain every ambiguity in a conversation with a friend or coworker.
 Not fun!
 And not necessary.

 But sometimes ambiguities and unspoken implications lead to costly and dangerous mistakes.
 The way we communicate closely follows the way we think, and when accuracy is necessary, symbolic logic is our most powerful tool.
 Symbolic logic is not a replacement for natural language, but a tool to make it more accurate when accuracy is needed.
 Think about business requirements for a complex system, or legal contracts, or specifications for a mission-critical software program, or communication between people with completely different cultural backgrounds.
 These are only a few scenarios where logic training can save the day.
 Contact our Center for Logic and Business Communication to arrange logic training for your business or organization.

 Ask your local high schools to teach logic

-After-school programs introduce the principles of validity, deduction, and logical consequence with age-appropriate instruction for 5th through 8th graders.
+After-school programs introduce the principles of validity, deduction, and logical consequence with age-appropriate instruction for 5th through 8th grades.
 These skills apply to learning and reasoning in every subject and prepare young students for further study in logic.

-Each school district has different policies for after-school programs, so we rely on parents and PTA organizations to help us identify opportunities and get programs started.
+Each school district has different policies for after-school programs, so we rely on parents and PTA organizations to help identify opportunities and get programs started.
 Contact us to help start an after-school program in your area.

 Community Logic Literacy